 The Vietnamese authorities have announced that the visa waiver for citizens of a series of countries will be extended until 2028.
-This is good news for travellers for the UK and other European countries such as Spain, France, Germany or Italy.
+This is good news for travellers from the UK and other European countries such as Spain, France, Germany or Italy.
 Travellers from other countries, such as Belgium or the Netherlands, still need a visa to travel to Vietnam.

 Visa exemption for Vietnam